-This shot had divided this group of pillagers, whose aim was to obtain possession of the plate in the palace, and that of some of them, perhaps, to seize upon the king's crown.
+This shot had divided this group of pillagers, whose aim was to obtain possession of the plate in the palace; and that of some of them, perhaps, to seize upon the king's crown.

 Separated as by the blow of an immense hatchet, the crowd is divided into two groups.

-One of the groups goes to attack the queen's apartments, the other ascends toward the chapel-that is to say, toward the apartments of the king.
-Let us first follow the one proceeding toward the king's apartments.
+One of the groups goes to attack the queen's apartments, the other ascends towards the chapel; that is to say, towards the apartments of the king.

+Let us first follow the one proceeding towards the king's apartments.

-You have seen the waves rising when a high tide is setting in, have you not?
-Well, then, the popular wave is similar to it-with this sole difference, that it keeps on advancing without receding.
+You have seen the waves rising when a high tide is setting in, have you not Well, then, the popular wave is similar to it, with this sole difference, that it keeps on advancing, without receding.

-The whole of the king's guards at that moment consisted of a sentinel who was guarding the door, and an officer who rushed precipitately out of the ante-chamber, armed with a halberd which he had snatched from the hand of a terrified Swiss.
-"Who goes there?" cried the sentinel, "who goes there?"
-And as no answer was given, and as the flood of men still ascended: "Who goes there?" he cried for the third time.
-And he leveled his musket.
+The whole of the king's guards at that moment consisted of a sentinel, who was guarding the door, and an officer, who rushed precipitately out of the antechamber, armed with a halberd which he had snatched from the hand of a terrified Swiss.

+Who goes there? cried the sentinel.
+Who goes there?

+And as no answer was given, and as the flood of men still ascended:

+Who goes there? he cried for the third time.

+And he levelled his musket.

-The officer feels at once what would be the result of a shot fired in the apartments, he strikes up the sentinel's gun, and rushing toward the assailants, he places his halberd across the top of the staircase, thus completely preventing any one from passing.
-"Gentlemen, gentlemen!" cried he, "what do you want?
-What do you require?"
-"Nothing-nothing," said several voices; "let us pass; we are good friends of his majesty."
-"You are good friends of his majesty, and you make war on him ?"
-This time there was no answer-a laugh and nothing else.
-A man seized the stock of the halberd that the officer would not leave go of.
-To make him quit his hold, the man struck his hand.
+The officer feels at once what would be the result of a shot fired in the apartments; he strikes up the sentinel's gun, and rushing towards the assailants, he places his halberd across the top of the staircase, thus completely preventing any one from passing.

+Gentlemen! gentlemen! cried he, what do you want?
+What do you require?

+Nothing, nothing, said several voices, in mockery; let us pass, we are good friends of his Majesty.

+You are good friends of his Majesty, and you make war on him?

+This time there was no answer, a sardonic laugh and nothing else.

+A man seized the stock of the halberd that the officer would not let go.
+To make him quit his hold, the man bit his hand.

 The officer snatched the halberd from the hands of his adversary, grasped the oaken stock with both of his, and dealing his adversary a blow on the head with all his strength, broke his skull.

-The violence of the blow broke the halberd in two.
-The officer, consequently, had two arms instead of one-a stick and a poniard.
-He whirled the stick round-struck with the poniard, During this time the sentry had opened the door of the ante-chamber, and called for assistance.
+The violence of the blow broke the halberd into two pieces.

+The officer, consequently, had two arms instead of one, a stick and a poniard.

+He whirled the stick round, struck with the poniard.
+During this time the sentry had opened the door of the antechamber and called for assistance.

 Five or six guards came out.

-"Gentlemen! gentlemen!" said the sentinel, "assist Monsieur de Charny."
-The sabers sprung from the scabbards, glittered for an instant in the light of the lamp which burned above the staircase, and to the right and left of Charny furiously attacked the assailants.
-Cries of pain were heard, blood flowed, the wave of people retreated down the steps, and showed them covered with blood.
+Gentlemen! gentlemen! said the sentinel, assist Monsieur de Charny.

+The sabres sprang from the scabbard, glittered for an instant in the light of the lamp which burned above the staircase, and, to the right and left of De Charny, furiously attacked the assailants.

+Cries of pain were heard; blood flowed; the wave of people retreated down the steps, leaving them red and slippery with blood.

-The door of the ante-chamber opened again, and the sentinel cried: "Enter, gentlemen, the king orders it."
+The door of the antechamber opened again, and the sentinel cried:

+Enter, gentlemen; the king orders it!

 The guards profited by this moment of confusion among the crowd.
-They rushed toward the door.
-Charny entered last.
-The gate closes upon him, and the two large bolts shoot into their places.
-A thousand blows are struck at once on the door.
-It would hold good, however, for ten minutes.
+They rushed towards the door.
+De Charny entered last.
+The gate closes upon him; and the two large bolts shoot into their places.

+A thousand blows are struck at once on the door, but benches, tables, and stools are piled up behind it.
+It would hold good at least for ten minutes.

 Ten minutes! during these ten minutes some assistance might arrive.

-Let us see what the queen is doing.
+Let us see what is going on at the queen's quarters.